Kequc/nano-records/README.md

 reader.pipe(writer);
 ```

-Reads the attachment as a stream.
+Read the attachment as a stream.
 How convenient!

 #### Writer